fepz/AyCC/README.md

 # AyCC

-Evaluation of Kruskal and Prim algorithms for finding an minimum spanning tree.
+Evaluation of Kruskal and Prim algorithms for finding a minimum spanning tree.